-“I had to come for your wedding!
+It was 1996.
+"I had to come for your wedding!
 You are the only person from our third-grade class who grew up to do what you said you would do!"
 True or not, 39 years as a solo traveler were coming to an end.
 How did I get here?
-Most recently, as a ranch lodge cook looking to ride horses in Wyoming in my down time.
+As a grad school student who took a summer job as a ranch lodge cook looking to ride horses in Wyoming in my down time.
 "You said you would marry a cowboy and you are!"
 Probably did say that.
 The first magazine I bought as a little kid at the Kentucky State Fair was a Western Horseman.
 The first horse I tried to train as a kid was Sony.
 The first horse I rode at riding school was a paint mare.
 The horse I got when I was thirteen was a beautiful sorrel gelding I named Star because Santa brought him for Christmas.
-Before it occurred to me to dream about boys, all I dreamed of were horses.
-Just shows the power of dreams that a kid in Kentucky, the thoroughbred capital of the world, can dream her way in a few decades to a new life filled with horses in Wyoming, USA.
+Before it occurred to me to dream about boys, all I dreamt of were horses.
+The dream - to ride horses without fences.
+Australia?
+The American West?
+Where didn't matter.
+Horses and wide open spaces did.